-The course consists of lecture and laboratory and it is divided in weeks.
-Each week you will find all the assignments (homework, quizzes, laboratory report and/or exams) for that week as well as three main folders: lecture, laboratory, and supplemental videos.

-In the lecture folder students will find the PowerPoint presentation for each chapter covered in the week, screencast lecture for the problems solved and, in some cases, conceptual videos to help understand some of the objectives for the chapter.
+The course consists of lecture and laboratory and it is divided into units.
+Each unit consist of folders called chapter (with the number), laboratory (with the specific name), exam and supplemental videos.
+In each chapter you'll find all the information necessary to cover the material for that chapter, as well as, the assignments to be completed for a grade in the course.
+Among the information for the material, there will be a PowerPoint presentation, screencast lecture for the problems solved and, in some cases, conceptual videos to help understand some of the objectives for the chapter.
 The student is expected to use algebraic methods of problem solving at a high school level.
-It is also important that students keep up with material and devote adequate time to study.
+It is also important that students keep up with material and devote adequate time to study

-In the laboratory folder you will find a PowerPoint presentation, a PDF document or a video(s) about each lab, and/or supplemental information.
+In the laboratory folder, you will find a PowerPoint presentation, PDF document(s) and/or video(s) about each lab, and/or supplemental information.
 The laboratory consists of various activities and resources that will prepare the student to learn the required lab content for each topic.
 To get credit for lab, the students must turn in a report or complete the activity and submit them on or before their due dates.